The following are some of the most commonly asked questions asked about financial aid and the answers to those questions.

 If your parent has remarried, report income for the parent and step-parent.

-If you don’t live with your parents, but still answered “No” to the above 6 questions, you are still dependent and must provide parents income.
+If you don’t live with your parents, but still answered “No” to the dependency questions, you are still dependent and must provide parents income.
 Simply living on your own is normally not sufficient reason to consider you independent.
 If you can’t get their financial information, or there are other circumstances, contact the financial aid office at the school you wish to attend.

 Most schools offer institutional scholarships and grants to their students.
 Because each school sets the eligibility criteria, deadlines, etc, you must contact each school you might attend to get the details for that school’s programs.
 Because funds are limited, and some schools have early priority deadlines, it is important to contact the schools as soon as possible.

 For scholarships from private sources, the high school counselor is usually the best source of information.
-There are also publications available in the library and bookstores that have information on private sources of financial aid as well as numerous Internet sites.
+There are also publications available in the library and bookstores that have information on private sources of financial aid as well as numerous internet sites.